IDinsight/experiments-engine/docs/getting-started/experiments/mabs/setting-up.md

 Click on the `Next` button to proceed.

 Once you've set up notfications and created the experiment, you can now [run the experiment](./run-experiment.md) with your users.

+1. We know this is unintuitive for non-statisticians -- we're working on visual for configuring priors!